Institutional Correlates with Female Board Representation

 Gender equality on boards is a global and highly politicized issue.
 To this day, there is considerable cross-country variation in female board representation.
 We examine institutional supply- and demand-side factors associated with this issue.
 Our results indicate that a societal climate of gender equality contributes to more women on boards, mainly through fostering the supply of suitable candidates.
-Therefore, the glass ceiling should be improved through a societal supply-side effort rather than demand-side (quota) regulation.
+Therefore, the glass ceiling should be improved through a societal supply-side effort which needs to complement demand-side (quota) regulation.

 Keywords: Board of Directors, Gender Equality, Institutional Environment